DimitryQm/shmtypes/docs/api_offset_ptr.md

 Calling `get()` concurrently from multiple threads is safe only if no thread writes to the same `offset_ptr` concurrently.
 Updating an `offset_ptr` from multiple threads or reading while another thread writes without synchronization is a data race and therefore undefined behavior.

-If you need concurrent publication of pointers, wrap the stored representation in an atomic and define a publication protocol with release and acquire semantics.
-The library does not implicitly make any operation atomic and does not insert memory fences.
+If you need concurrent publication of pointers, the mechanically relevant fact is that the stored representation is an integer type.
+A publication protocol therefore means publishing that integer with release semantics and reading it with acquire semantics.
+This library does not provide an atomic `offset_ptr` wrapper, because any such wrapper must also specify how publication relates to object initialization and lifetime in your segment.

 Across processes, the same rules apply.
 The fact that memory is shared does not relax the C++ data race rules; it simply makes violations harder to debug.